Q: What are the exact dimensions of the A2B Analyzer?

 The A/D converter is synchronized in master mode.
 It is not synchronized in slave mode due to the possibility of missing A2B audio clocks.
 When in slave mode, the audio goes through an ASRC.

 For digital sources/sinks including USB and S/PDIF the A2B Analyzer does not add any additional noise.
-Analog I/O performance is published in the HW manual.
+Analog I/O performance is published in the HW Reference manual.